pjotrp/mpi-with-ruby/README.md

 I found is that mpi-ruby contains a nasty bug.
 The MPI send command does not initialize the buffer size.
 Another catch is that the number of MPI messages is double that what it should be - as the (uninitialized!) buffer size is sent as message separately.
+On a local machine this gives an advantage, but on a network it may not.

 # Performance